adopted-ember-addons/ember-data-model-fragments/README.md

 product.get('price'); // '299.99'
 ```

-However, note that fragments do not currently support `DS.belongsTo` or `DS.hasMany` properties.
+However, note that fragments do not currently support `belongsTo` or `hasMany` properties.
 See the [Limitations](#relationships-to-models) section below.

 ## Polymorphism

 Ember Data: Model Fragments has support for *reading* polymorphic fragments.
-To use this feature, pass an options object to `MF.fragment` or `MF.fragmentArray`
+To use this feature, pass an options object to `fragment` or `fragmentArray`
 with `polymorphic` set to true.
 In addition the `typeKey` can be set, which defaults to `'type'`.

 The `typeKey`'s value must be the lowercase name of a class that is assignment-compatible to the declared type of the fragment attribute.
 That is, it must be the declared type itself or a subclass.